 A correct diet also ensures that the dog is not overweight, which could worsen common diseases in senior dogs, such as osteoarthritis or joint problems.

-In addition to the diet and any additions of specific nutrients (such as Omega-3), which should always be determined with your veterinary doctor, regular check-ups are also important, as they are essential for the early identification of senile diseases and for planning the treatment.
+In addition to the diet and any additions of specific nutrients (such as Omega-3), which should always be determined with your veterinary doctor, regular check-ups are also important.
+They are essential for the early identification of senile diseases and treatment planning.
 Therefore, a check-up every 6-12 months is strongly recommended, as it can save or prolong his Life in many cases.

-In addition, as a dog gets older, behavioural changes may occur, such as incontinence, changes in sleeping habits, less interaction with owners and a decrease in physical activity.
+In addition, as a dog ages, behavioural changes may occur, such as incontinence, changes in sleeping habits, less interaction with owners, and decreased physical activity.
 All this must be respected and indulged in; the dog must do what it feels like, according to its abilities and energy.

 However, his interest must be kept alive to keep his mind fresh and active, with games and activities adapted to his new needs.